top of page

 Amelia Barili, Ph.D. studied with old teachers of the healing traditions of India and China and has taught Yoga, Qigong and Meditation for over 40 years.
 A survivor of deep trauma herself, in this course, Amelia shares with us a distillation of her lifelong dedication to learn from sources of knowledge that contain the foundational principles to enhance health and optimize human experience.
 Dr. Barili is a pioneer at integrating the ancient wisdom healing traditions of Classical Yoga and Qigong, which she knows deeply not only from her passionate dedication to learn them and teach them, but also from her own journey of discovering healing and inner guidance.

-In the seventies, Amelia studied and graduated from Kaivalyadhama Yoga School in India.
+In the 1970s, Amelia studied and graduated from Kaivalyadhama Yoga School in India.
 Founded by Swami Kuvalayanda in 1924, Kaivalyadhama Yoga Institute was the first ever to research with scientific methods the application of yoga therapy to manage chronic diseases.
 Dr. Barili participated in some of the experiments conducted at the Yoga Therapy hospital adjacent to the institute.
 That experience profoundly imprinted in her the transformational power of working with the energy body by applying ancient yoga practices.

 Inspired by those discoveries, Dr. Barili set out to learn what the other great pillar of ancient wisdom, China, taught about the energy body.
 She apprenticed with Qigong masters and healers among them several from the lineage of Grandmaster Yang, Mei Jun, the 27th generation inheritor of the Taoist Medical Qigong system developed in the sacred Kunlun Mountains in China.
 Seeing the parallels in the understanding of the continuum of body, mind and spirit in the wisdom healing traditions of both India and China, She developed through persistent practice and teaching a unique way of integrating the knowledge of Classical Yoga, Traditional Chinese Medicine and Qigong.